DalerAsrorov/componofy/docs/UserStory.md

 * The user should be able to switch between Public and My playlists pages.
 * The user should be able to go to `/componofy` page only after the user added at least one playlist or *at least 1 track* to the final list located in `/componofy` page.
+* The user should be able to input new playlist name.

 ## Can (not)